abalabokhin/NWNForBG/README.md

 Compatibility
 -------------

 Neverwinter Nights for Baldur's Gate should be fully compatible with BG2:TOB, BGT, BG2EE, EET games and with pretty much any other mod that's out there.
+However, some of the new spells might have copnflicts with some Talents of Faerûn mod components as for Beta 3 version.

 Installation
 -------------